Learn to craft your own kombucha, Eagle County

 Henson said a kombucha drink offers the carbonation that soda drinkers often crave.
 He likes adding berries and a lot of ginger, sometime candied ginger, and lime and lemon to his kombucha batches.

-"It's much better than drinking pop and has the same carbonated taste that pop has," he said.
-"There is just a lot of history behind kombucha, and it has a lot of antioxidants and B vitamins, which gives you that natural boost."
+“It’s much better than drinking pop and has the same carbonated taste that pop has,” he said.
+“There is just a lot of (health) history behind kombucha, and it has a lot of antioxidants and B vitamins, which gives you that natural boost.”

 Kombucha’s benefits are the same that a consumer will get from cultured vegetables, explained Delling Zing, owner of Freshies Organic Foods in Edwards.